'Crazy' mass buying of bottled water in Minnesota leads to limits, shortages

 That’s a concern for Travis Gustafson, co-owner of Arrowhead Springs in Cloquet.
 Gustafson said he has customers with contaminated wells.
 He said he’s hopeful that his employees will be considered “essential” in the event of a lockdown.

-“At least I need a big enough heads up so I make sure I can get to these customers,” Gustafson said.
+“At least I need a big enough heads-up so I make sure I can get to these customers,” Gustafson said.

-Gustafson said he’s been forced to turn down large orders from new customers, and focus on existing ones.
+Gustafson said he’s been forced to turn down large orders from new customers and focus on existing ones.
 He said he thinks people are actually drinking more water “to keep that immune system flushed out.”

 “We’re not stocking up on anything,” said Roger Hanks.
 That is “stupid,” he said.